-Dustin Shores serves as juror for this year's exhibition, judging the high school and middle school exhibitions.
+Dustin Shores serves as juror for this continued above on next column to the right | year's exhibition, judging the high school and middle school exhibitions.
 Shores grew up in the rolling foothills of North Carolina.
 He received his BFA in Fine Arts Photography from Winthrop University, located in Rock Hill, in 2009.
 Shores is a working photographer and arts educator.
 He currently resides in Charlotte, NC, and teaches art at his alma mater Winthrop University.
 Shores also owns Dustin Shores Photography, a commercial and fine arts photography studio, and he is an instructor at The Light Factory in Charlotte.
-His photographic work, lectures, and workshops require him to travel throughout the Southeastern
+His photographic work, lectures, and workshops require him to travel throughout the Southeastern United States.